Robert E. Howard: Conan

 Conan first appeared to the public in Weird Tales in December 1932 and was such a hit that Howard was eventually able to place seventeen Conan stories in the magazine between 1933 and 1936.
 Howard then took a short break from Conan after his initial burst of stories, returning to the character in mid-1933.
-These stories, his "middle period," are routine and considered the weakest of the series.
+These stories, his "middle period", are routine and considered the weakest of the series.
 Stories, such as "Iron Shadows in the Moon", were often simply Conan rescuing a damsel in distress from a monster in some ruins.
 While earlier Conan stories had three or four drafts, some in this period had only two including the final version.
 "Rogues in the House" is the only Conan story to be completed in a single draft.
 These stories sold easily and they include the first and second Conan stories to feature on the cover of Weird Tales, "Black Colossus" and "Xuthal of the Dusk".
 Howard's motivation for quick and easy sales at this time was influenced by the collapse of some other markets, such as Fight Stories, in the Depression.

-Also in this period, Howard wrote the first of the James Allison stories, "Marchers of Valhalla."
+Also in this period, Howard wrote the first of the James Allison stories, "Marchers of Valhalla".
 Allison is a disabled Texan who begins to recall his past lives, the first of which is in the later part of Howard's new Hyborian age.
 In a letter to Clark Ashton Smith in October 1933, he wrote that its sequel "The Garden of Fear" was "dealing with one of my various conceptions of the Hyborian and post-Hyborian world."

 In May 1933, a British publisher, Denis Archer, contacted Howard about publishing a book in the United Kingdom.
 Howard submitted a batch of his best available stories, including "The Tower of the Elephant" and "The Scarlet Citadel", on June 15.
-In January 1934 the publisher rejected the collection but suggested a novel instead.
+In January 1934, the publisher rejected the collection but suggested a novel instead.
 Though the publisher was "exceedingly interested" in the stories, the rejection letter explained that there was a "prejudice that is very strong over here just now against collections of short stories."
 The suggested novel, however, could be published by Pawling and Ness Ltd in a first edition of 5,000 copies for lending libraries.

-In late 1933 Howard returned to Conan, starting again slightly awkwardly with "The Devil in Iron".
-However, this was followed with the beginning of the latter group of Conan stories which "carry the most intellectual punch," starting with "The People of the Black Circle".
+In late 1933, Howard returned to Conan, starting again slightly awkwardly with "The Devil in Iron".
+However, this was followed with the beginning of the latter group of Conan stories that "carry the most intellectual punch," starting with "The People of the Black Circle".